alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **The point is, you are responsible for writing these null checks, handling exceptions, declaring User outside of the try/catch so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.

-A single big try/catch reduces noise, but it catches too broadly or loses step-specific failure reasons.

 **Option B: Explicit Validation (Guard Clauses)**
 If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
 The control flow stays linear and explicit, but the validation checks get interleaved with the work.